deanpatel2/deanpatel2.github.io/work.md

 [Nuvera](https://www.nuvera.com/) is a manufacturer of zero-emissions hydrogen fuel cells and engines.

-**Essential task**: *Build an application that serves as a "hub" for data automation processes, enhancing existing visualizations and adding new ones.*
+**Essential task**: *Build an extensible Python application for test engineers that serves as a "hub" for their data automation processes, enhancing existing visualizations and adding new ones.*

 Accomplishments/responsibilities: